ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 ### Create VLAN representers

 We need to have a port representer for each VM that is spawned for the overlay network.
-We create VLAN netdevs on top of the IPDF netdev that was assigned to VSI group 3 in the [Configure VSI Group](#configure-vsi-group-and-add-a-netdev) step.
+We create VLAN netdevs on top of the IDPF netdev that was assigned to VSI group 3 in the [Configure VSI Group](#configure-vsi-group-and-add-a-netdev) step.

 ```bash
 ip link add link <VSI 8> name vlan1 type vlan id 1